-- 56. In 2018, the property price to earnings ratio was 9.2 in Broadland, 7 in Norwich and 8.8 in South Norfolk, compared to a national average of 7.821.
-Affordability is a major barrier to home ownership locally. - 57.
-Local evidence22 identifies that 28% of the housing required from 2015 to 2038 should be affordable housing.
+- 57.58.
+In 2018, the property price to earnings ratio was 9.2 in Broadland, 7 in Norwich and 8.8 in South Norfolk, compared to a national average of 7.8.
+Affordability is a major barrier to home ownership locally. - Local evidence identifies that 28% of the housing required from 2015 to 2038 should be affordable housing.
 It also shows that the mix of housing tenures required differs by the type of home as illustrated in the graph below.
-The highest requirement is for three bed homes.
+The highest requirement for general market housing is for three bed homes.
+Affordable housing needs can be different.
 The most up to date breakdown of affordable housing need across the three districts will be determined by the individual local authorities when planning applications are being considered.

-- 58. This plan seeks to address this by developing the required number, tenures and types of homes to meet this demand.
-The mix of requirements will change through the plan period as different needs are met by development. - 59.
-Owing to the projected increase in the numbers of older people, local evidence in the Strategic Housing Market Assessment suggests that around 3,900 additional communal establishment places for over 75s will be required to 2038.
-The plan will need to have policies which specifically support the delivery of housing suitable for older people and support active retirement.
+\This plan seeks to address this by developing the required number, tenures and types of homes to meet this demand.
+The mix of requirements will change through the plan period as different needs are met by development.